 “But perfectionism is a never-ending trap; it is a way to hide, because a project or piece of work can always be a little bit more perfect.”

 Godin’s 2020 book, The Practice: Shipping Creative Work, aims to broaden our definition of creativity from flashes of inspiration to a steadfast commitment to showing up, to doing the work and, crucially, to putting that imperfect work out in the world.

 “And we can't wait to be motivated to do the work,” Godin notes.
 “We do the work and that makes us motivated.”

-Godin, the author of 19 bestsellers on business and leadership, will be speaking at CPA Virtual Congress in November on how to become more creative at work.
-And yes: creativity very much applies to accountants.
+Godin, the author of 19 bestsellers on business and leadership and a key speaker at CPA Virtual Congress in 2020, says yes: creativity very much applies to accountants.

 “No one is born being creative or innovative, it is a skill,” Godin says.

 “You can learn to be more innovative and more creative, but emotionally, it requires committing to not being able to prove that you are right and willing to be wrong on your way to being right.”

 As Godin notes: “A lot of people who signed up for certain careers in finance, did not sign up for that”.

 Instead, professionals play it safe and explain away a lack of innovation as appropriate caution, a commitment to due diligence.